mvxGREEN/SoundLoaderAndroid/Readme.md

 ## How It Works

-*\*User inputs URL\**
+*\*user inputs url\**
-1. Load page HTML at given URL
+1. Get html of webpage at given url as a string
-2. Extract player URL from HTML
+2. Parse html for player url
-3. Load player URL in WebView
+3. Load player url in webview
-4. Extract HTML from loaded page in webview
+4. While loading, intercept webview requests
+5. Parse request urls for 'client_id' parameter; save its value for later
+6. When finished loading, get html from webview as string
-5. Parse HTML for stream URL and track metadata (title, artist, thumbnail URL)
+7. Parse html for stream url and track metadata (title, artist, thumbnail URL)
-6. Intercept and parse request URLs for 'client_id' parameter
-7. Append 'client_id' parameter to stream URL
+8. Append your 'client_id' parameter to the stream url
-8. Download .M3U8 file from new stream URL
+9. Download M3U8 file from your new stream url
-9. Parse .M3U8 file for .TS URLs
+10. Parse M3U8 file for TS urls
-10. Download .TS files
+11. Download TS files
-11. Concatenate .TS files into a single MP3 file
+12. Concatenate TS files into single MP3 file
-12. Delete temporary files (M3U8 and TS files)
+13. Delete temporary files (M3U8 and TS files)

 ## Contributing